umerkniazi/umerkniazi.github.io/README.md

 A minimal personal website built with Astro and Tailwind CSS.

-The site showcases selected projects, documents my development journey and highlights work across artificial intelligence, software engineering and other areas I'm interested in exploring.
+The site showcases selected projects, documents my development journey and highlights work across artificial intelligence, software engineering and other areas that interest me.

 **Live:** https://umerkniazi.github.io

-## Stack
+## Built with

 - Astro
 - Tailwind CSS